samiesmilz/events-rsvp-demo/README.md

 - Local storage first.
 - I save RSVPs to `localStorage` as requested so the list survives refreshes.
-- Timestamp everything.
-Each RSVP carries a timestamp so I we sort or audit later without changing the data shape.
+- Each RSVP carries a timestamp so we sort or audit later without changing the data shape.
-- I used one event objectso that I can swap in API data or CMS content later easily.
+- I used one event object so that it's easy to swap in API data or CMS content later easily.

 ## Running It Locally